tesoph/audio/README.md

 **Settings Menu**
    * The settings menu controls the variables of the audio visualiser through DOM input elements.
    * It is displayed on page load so that the user is immediately aware that they can interact with the settings.
-   * It is diplayed on top of the sketch canvas and is transparent so that the results of any change in settings are immediately visible.
+   * It is displayed on top of the sketch canvas and is transparent so that the results of any change in settings are immediately visible.
    * Each input is outlined when focused so that it is navigable with a screen reader.

 **Camera**